 While it is very important to know what they think, a reliable brand perception survey needs to go further than this.
 Bear in mind that existing clients have already experienced your marketing communications, liked what they saw, and decided to buy.
 But what about the people who decided not to buy?

-Arguably, it’s those people who have the most valuable insights because something about their experience has put them off and made them think ‘this brand is not for me’.
+Arguably, it’s those people who have the most valuable insights because something about their experience has put them off and made them think, ‘this brand is not for me’.
 And if those are people within your target audience, this could be a cause for concern.
-Because of this, you should always speak to both customers and non-customers when running a brand perception survey.
-You can do this with ease by using a self-service market research company like Attest, a tool that can give you access to 100 million consumers in 46 markets.
+Because of this, you should always speak to customers and non-customers when running a brand perception survey (and with other types of research, like customer profiling).

 Using the Attest survey platform, you can select respondents according to a number of different demographic filters, so you’re only asking people who fall into your target market.